On Aug. 31, 1949, Secretary of Defense Louis Johnson had an announcement to make.

 To build morale and put a new focus on the combined forces, Johnson would announce the creation of a single-day celebration to honor all the members of the military no matter the branch.
 It was known as Armed Forces Day.

-On Saturday we'll celebrate Armed Forces Day, 66 years and one day after the first one was celebrated in 1950.
+On May 16, Americans will celebrate Armed Forces Day, 70 years after the first one was celebrated in 1950.
 In honor of and to celebrate U.S. service members today, here are a few things you may not know about the American military.

 1. Thirty American presidents served in the U.S. Army, 24 during time of war.
 Of the 30, two became five-star generals – George Washington and Dwight Eisenhower.
 Teddy Roosevelt was awarded the Medal of Honor. -- military.com